 Seasons create a lot of needs for your customers, so make the most of it.
 Cross-sell weather-appropriate products like warm beanies and sweaters for winter, or create a unique beachwear line for summer.

 Just be mindful of your audience.
 If you run a global ecommerce business, not all of your customers share the same weather conditions.
 Be careful when targeting large countries like the US.
 While Minneapolis is covered in snow, your buyers in Miami are enjoying the sun—make sure you offer what’s right for each of your customer segments.

 Product bundles are multiple items sold in a single package.
 Because of this many retailers call them “package deals”.
 The product selection is entirely up to you.
 Usually, they’re made of add-on (e.g. Necklace and a Bracelet) or, less frequently, similar items (e.g. iPhone Case and a Liquid Glitter iPhone Case).

 To entice customers to buy the bundle, you have to price it cheaper than the actual total of those items.
 Or, create a bundle that includes at least one product that can’t be bought separately.

 Market products others have viewed

 These sections are often called “other people viewed”, “you might also like”, and “products frequently bought together.”
-If you don’t have data to base your product selection on, include other products with the same design, or offer alternative designs for the same item.
+If you don’t have data to base your product selection on, offer alternative designs for the same item, or include other products with the same design.
+Pair up expensive products with something more affordable, for example, a $25 t-shirt with a $5 sticker.